Skip to content

 Generative AI based on lessons from the past

-History often teaches us valuable lessons, particularly about our resistance to change.
-In the 1980s, the advent of personal computers sparked debates and doubts among professionals across industries.
+History often teaches us valuable lessons, especially about our resistance to change.
+In the 1980s, the arrival of personal computers sparked debates and doubts among professionals across various industries.

 Many dismissed computers as unnecessary, complicated, or a passing trend.
-Some were vocal about their refusal to use computers, convinced their work could be accomplished without these newfangled devices.
-Fast-forward to today, a workplace without computers is almost unimaginable.
+Some expressed vocal opposition to computers, believing they could accomplish their work without them.
+Fast-forward to today, and a workplace without computers is almost unimaginable.
 Computers haven’t replaced us—they’ve made us more efficient, collaborative, and creative.

-Now, we stand at a similar crossroads with generative AI.
-Much like those early sceptics of computers, many professionals today hesitate to embrace this emerging technology.
-But if history is anything to go by, dismissing generative AI as irrelevant or threatening could mean missing out on its transformative potential.
+We now find ourselves at a similar juncture with generative AI.
+Much like those early sceptics about computers, many professionals today hesitate to embrace this emerging technology.
+However, history suggests that dismissing generative AI as irrelevant or threatening could result in missing out on its transformative potential.

 The question is, will you be the sceptic or the visionary who leans into the future and unlocks the transformative power of generative AI?